Varunraj3010/SKILLLAB_PROR-2026-Sentinels/README.md

 What makes your project original?

 **Response:**
 `Most logic analyzers are passive measurement tools — they only capture signals from external circuits.
-This project is a self-contained system where the FPGA itself generates and simulates the digital circuit behavior (gates, adders, SRAMs), and simultaneously streams the waveform data to a PC for real-time plotting.
+This project is a self-contained system where the FPGA itself generates and simulates the digital circuit behavior (gates, adders), and simultaneously streams the waveform data to a PC for real-time plotting.
 The combination of on-chip RTL simulation + UART streaming + Python-based waveform visualization in a single integrated workflow makes this an original educational and prototyping tool.`

 ---